alchemyplatform/aa-sdk/site/smart-accounts/signers/magic.md

 [Magic](https://magic.link) is an embedded wallet provider that allows users to generate wallets scoped to your application via Social Logins, Email OTP, or Webauthn.
 This is great for enabling a better experience for your users.
 But ultimately these wallets are not much different from EOA's, so you don't have the benefit of Account Abstraction (gas sponsorship, batching, etc).

 Combining Magic with Account Kit allows you to get the best of both worlds.
-You can use Magic to generate a wallet scoped to your application, and then use Account Kit to create Smart Contract Accounts for your users!
+You can use Magic via the [`aa-signers`](/packages/aa-signers/magic/introduction) package to generate a wallet scoped to your application, and then use Account Kit to create Smart Contract Accounts for your users!

 ## Integration

 ### Install the SDK

+Using `MagicSigner` in the `aa-signers` package requires installation of the [`magic-sdk`](https://github.com/magiclabs/magic-js) SDK. `aa-signers` lists it as optional dependency.

 ::: code-group